zygos/wd-material/material/3-frameworks/4-full-stack/2-full-stack-type-safety.md

 - repositories to abstract away database queries
 - individual route handlers (controllers)

-Because some of our endpoints might depend on multiple repositories or schemas, we will restructure our application to use a more layered architecture.
-It is neither better, nor worse than entirely colocated folder structure.
+Because some endpoints depend on multiple repositories or schemas, we will restructure our application to a more layered architecture.
+It is neither better nor worse than an entirely colocated folder structure.
 For this particular project, it might suit us better.
 So instead of:

 ```
 users/
  controller.ts
  repository.ts
  schema.ts
 ...
 ```